-It was about this same time that Ray Sr. embrace two seperate product lines that would significantly increase Cascade Lumber’s sales growth.
+It was about this same time that Ray Sr. embraced two separate product lines that would significantly increase Cascade Lumber’s sales growth.

 Attending the National Farm Builders Show in Chicago, Ray Sr. met up with a manufacturer of colored steel panels who was operating in Indiana.
 At the time agricultural panels were primarily galvanized and not necessarily attractive.
-Realizing that this item would not only be attractive, but highly functional, Cascade Lumber became one of the first distributors of colored steel in the Midwest west of the Mississippi River.
-The results of this decision led to the construction of a large warehouse capable of unloading semi trucks with an overhead crane, and floor space capable of storing inventory that could be cut to order as well as packaged special order jobs of steel and color matched trim.
+Realizing that this item would not only be attractive, but highly functional, Cascade Lumber became one of the first distributors of colored steel in the Midwest, West of the Mississippi River.
+The result of this decision led to the construction of a large warehouse capable of unloading semi trucks with an overhead crane, and floor space capable of storing inventory that could be cut to order as well as package special order jobs of steel and color matched trim.

 At the same time, Ray Sr. realized that there was a segment of customers who were making purchasing decisions for the home, but were almost completely overlooked by the building material supplier: the female shopper.
-Taking this knowledge, he decided that he would need to make the necessary changes to his retail store to attract this significant audience.
+Taking this knowledge, he decided to make the necessary changes to his retail store to attract this significant audience.
 Already successful in attracting customers to a very popular paint department, a full line floor covering department and showroom was added to the retail store.
-Staffed with an employee who was not only knowledgeable, but attentive of the needs of this important consumer.
+The new flooring department was staffed with a knowledgeable employee who was attentive of the needs of this important consumer.
 And like the carpenter crew, professional installation was provided for the products supplied.

-As Cascade Lumber Co moved through the 1970’s its customer base continued to grow.
+As Cascade Lumber Company moved through the 1970’s it’s customer base continued to grow.
 At the same time American agriculture began to experience unprecedented change and growth, largely due to the ever increasing value of farmland.
 Sensing an opportunity, the “packaged building” concept of providing the ag customer with a “Turn Key” product took shape.
-By leveraging pre engineeered roof trusses built by Cascade Lumber Co’s own truss facility, a direct source of colored steel, access to competively priced related products, along with a group of skilled labor for erection of farm buildings; Circle C Building Systems was born.
+By leveraging pre-engineeered roof trusses built by Cascade Lumber Co’s own truss facility, a direct source of colored steel, access to competitively priced related products, along with a group of skilled labor for erection of farm buildings; Circle C Building Systems was born.
 Sales was handled by a network of salesmen, each responsible for their own territory.

-Beginning with changing the home center’s entrance to a west facing exposure, Cascade Lumber begin to meet the challenge presented by a vastly improved building economy during the 1990’s by hiring talented and capable people along with an improved delivery system.
+Beginning with changing the home center’s entrance to a west facing exposure, Cascade Lumber began to meet the challenge presented by a vastly improved building economy during the 1990’s by hiring additional talented and capable people along with an improved delivery system.
 Building on its reputation as “the place to go” when building or remodeling, the sales and design departments were greatly enhanced.
 The hiring of Kevin Schockomoehl as store manager greatly improved customer service as well.
-As we entered the new millenium we and reconizing that customers’ needs continue to change; existing departments were enlarged and a few new departments were added.
-A rental department provides both the homeowner and professional with first rate tools and equipment, and seperate installed sales department was formed to take on all sizes of building and service projects that enhance and meet the challenges of growing customer base.
+As we entered the new millennium we and recognizing that customers’ needs continue to change; existing departments were enlarged and a few new departments were added.
+A rental department provides both the homeowner and professional with first rate tools and equipment, and a separate installed sales department was formed to take on all sizes of building and service projects that enhance and meet the challenges of a growing customer base.

-By the early 2000’s we improved our delivery capability with a boom truck and jobsite trailer which along with our existing vehicles improved our ability to have our product on time to every jobsite.
-In 2007 we completed the construction of a 16,000 square foot retail warehouse.
+By the early 2000’s we improved our delivery capability with a boom truck and job site trailer which, along with our existing vehicles, improved our ability to have our product delivered on time to every job site.
+In 2007, we completed the construction of a 16,000 square foot retail warehouse.
 Currently we are looking into expanding our warehousing capability to allow even more growth to our building materials, millwork, cabinet, and flooring departments.

-Not fully satisfied to be visable to our local customers it was only a matter of time that we would reach out through social media.
+To be visible to our local customers and beyond, it was only a matter of time until we would reach out through social media.
 Joining Facebook allowed us to connect to an ever expanding audience.
-Currently we have nearly 800 “Likes” on Cascade Lumber Company Facebook page and continue to enhance our web presence.
+Currently we have over 1,000 “Likes” on Cascade Lumber Company’s Facebook page and continue to enhance our social media and web presence.

-Through our more than sixty years of existence, we know that we are only as good as our customers’ percieve us to be.
+Through our more than sixty years of existence, we know that we are only as good as our customers’ perceive us to be.
 Therefore we maintain a policy of never forgetting where we came from and who it was that got us to where we are.
-We believe that a family business is at its best when it treats not only its customers, but its employees like family.
+We believe that a family business is at it’s best when it treats not only it’s customers, but it’s employees like family.
 A belief that employees are our greatest asset, being able to hire talented people, being located among some of the world’s finest people, and an abiding faith that we owe so much to a power greater than ourselves allows Cascade Lumber to succeed.
 That’s why we say: Come build your future with us.